GaganChhabra25/angular-first-app/src/Readme.md

 # Directives
 1. A directive is a function that executes whenever the Angular compiler finds it in the DOM.
-2. The * before the attribute selector indicates that a structural directive should be applied instead of a normal attribute directive or property binding
+2. `Types of directives` :
+    - # Attribute
+    a.
+Attribute directives `manipulate the DOM by changing its behavior and appearance.`
+    b.
+We use attribute directives to apply conditional style to elements, show or hide elements or dynamically change the behavior of a component according to a changing property.

     Eg:
         - `*ngIf` : If true, display element, else not
         - In case else : we need to add or markup a place a `template` defining "No server created" : using <ng-template>
         - `*ngStyle`: Used to style element dynamically
         - `*ngClass` : Used to add or remove css classes

+    - # Structural
+    a.
+These are specifically tailored to `create and destroy DOM elements.`

+3. The * before the attribute selector indicates that a structural directive should be applied instead of a normal attribute directive or property binding

+# Practice question on Directives
+1. Add a button which says "Display details"
+2. Add a paragraph with any content of your choice (Secret password : secret)
+3. Toggle the displaying of paragraph with the button created in first step
+4. Log all buttonClicks in an array and output that array below the secret paragraph (log date in format `M/d/yyyy HH:mm:ss`)
+5.